chapmancbVCU/chappy-php/README.md

 2. Resolve issue for warnings about creating of dynamic properties so the framework is fully compatible with PHP 8
 3. Test with nginx
 4. Update jQuery and Bootstrap to modern builds and add support to maintain same look and feel of front end

+## Credits
+1. “mvc” icon by iconixar, from thenounproject.com.